andrewtheart/DiskActivityMonitor/README.md

 ```

 This:
+1. Publishes staging output to `.\publish\`.
-1. Publishes the service and tray app to `.\publish\`.
+2. Copies the runnable service and tray files to `%ProgramFiles%\Disk Activity Monitor Dev\`, where standard users have read/execute access only.
-2. Installs and starts the **DiskActivityMonitor** Windows service (auto-start at boot).
+3. Installs and starts the **DiskActivityMonitor** Windows service (auto-start at boot).
-3. Adds a Startup shortcut so the tray app launches at logon.
+4. Adds a Startup shortcut so the tray app launches at logon.
-4. Launches the tray app immediately.
+5. Launches the tray app immediately.

 To remove it (elevated):